sarmadiali98/ReLico/README.md

 Depending on the benchmark and the verifier outcome, the LF verification workflow may generate:

-- `.ucl` verification models
+- `.ucl` verification models,
-- `.dot` state-space or model graphs
+- `.dot` state-space or model graphs,
-- `.smt` formulas produced from Uclid5
+- `.smt` formulas produced from Uclid5,
-- `.json` counterexample traces for violated properties
+- `.json` counterexample traces for violated properties,
-- raw `.txt` timing/result logs
+- raw `.txt` timing/result logs,
-- summarized `.csv` result tables
+- summarized `.csv` result tables.

 ### Reproducing the verification benchmark run